jpablo/haskell-scala-js/src/main/tut/1-informal-introduction.md

  The expression on the right (1) is evaluated as many times as variables on the left (n).

-* Scala does not uses indentation as part of the syntax.
+* Scala does not use indentation as part of the syntax.
 The body of the `while` loop consists of the block immediately next to it; curly brackets `{}` are required if there is more than one line (as in this case).